mkuhn/dict/README.md

 - `character` (both single values and vectors)

 Please refer to the [introduction for an overview of the functions](vignettes/introduction.Rmd), or see below for a short usage example.

-### Note on this project

-This project is currently not being developed, and will probably never make it into CRAN.
-You might want to check out [this hashmap project](https://github.com/nathan-russell/hashmap), which is (as of early 2018) being maintained and in CRAN.
-A main difference between this project and hashmap is that here, you can use vectors as keys.

 ### Installation